The Glass House: Bringing Indoor Comforts to Outdoor Living

 The Design

 The design was always about bringing the comforts of indoors outside.
 The challenge was that there wasn’t a traditional way to create a covered back deck that felt both functional and beautiful.
-What we did have, though, was space—and the most obvious spot was right outside our back door, where the garden had been.
+What we did have, though, was space.
+The most obvious spot was right outside our back door, where the garden had been.

 Since both the garden and the deck needed to be reimagined, it became the logical location for the glass house.
 By modifying the existing deck, we could add stairs that led directly into the structure, keep it close to the house for easy access on rainy days, and solve a problem area that was already in need of repair.